-- 28. (1) In a meeting of the Partnership or any Committee, the vote on any matter will be taken by calling the roll. - (2) If a vote has been taken and someone immediately challenges the accuracy of the count the Chairperson will decide whether to have a recount. - (3) Reference is also made to Standing Order 6.4 in relation to voting matters.
+- 28. (1) In a meeting of the Partnership or any Committee, the vote on any matter will be taken by calling the roll or by way of a show of hands. - (2) If a vote has been taken and someone immediately challenges the accuracy of the count the Chairperson will decide whether to have a recount. - (3) Reference is also made to Standing Order 6.4 in relation to voting matters.